-This course is open first to declared Gentics (447) majors.
+This course is open first to declared Genetics (447) majors.
 If space is available, the course will be open to second year students who intend to be Genetics majors and have completed the prerequisites courses.
 Special Permission Numbers are required.
-Contact Prof. Vershon by E-mail only for a special permission number.
+Contact Prof. Vershon by E-mail for a special permission number.
 In your e-mail please include your name, RUID, class year, major and preferred section.

 Offered: Spring Lecture: T3 (Tues 12:00-1:20 PM) Waksman Auditorium, Workshop: H3* (Thurs.
 12:15-1:10 PM) Waksman Auditorium,

 Lab Section 01 T45 (Tues 1:40-4:40 PM) Waksman Rm 019

 Lab Section 02 W45 (Wed 1:40-4:40 PM) Waksman Rm 019.

 Credits: 3 (Credit not given for both this course and 01:447:315, 694:215 or 694:214.)

 Prerequisites: General Biology 01:119:116, 117 and General Chemistry 01:160:162 or 01:160:-164.

 Lab Section H1 is for SAS Honors Program or SAS Honors College students only